x-m-el/ember-data-table/README.md

   Ember Data Table (and used in the sort hash to the back-end).
 More options than `'asc'` and `'desc'` can be provided if the back-end understands different sorting strategies.
+- `@rowLink` :: Link to be used when users click on the full row.
+This is an easier click target for users than an icon on the side.
+Ideally that target is provided too. `@onClickRow` may be provided to call a function instead but this is less accessible.
 - `@onClickRow` :: Action to be triggered when the row is clicked.
 This is an alternative for the row link but it triggers an action rather than following a route.
-- `@rowLink` :: Link to be used when users click on the full row.
-This is an easier click target for users than an icon on the side.
-Ideally the that target is provided too.  `@onClickRow` may be provided to call a function instead but this is less accessible.
 - `@rowLinkModelProperty` :: When `@rowLink` is used, the `id` property of the model rendered in the row will be supplied to the link.
 The property may be overridden by this property.
 Set to `uuid` when using